robimac04/busylight_mac/README.md

 # busylight_mac

-Tools to get the Kuando Busylight working with Cisco Jabber and Mac.
+Tools to get the Kuando Busylight working with Cisco Jabber (verified with v12.9.4) and Mac.

 This project is relying on busylight node.js API by [porsager](https://github.com/porsager/busylight) and [Alfred](https://www.alfredapp.com).